“The world cannot afford a lost generation of youth”

 NEW YORK, 27 April 2020 – Speaking before a virtual meeting of the United Nations Security Council, United Nations Secretary-General António Guterres warned the body that young people, and particularly those most vulnerable to insecurity and instability, were facing dire socio-economic impacts caused by the COVID-19 pandemic.

 The UN Secretary-General, who serves as a co-chair of the Generation Unlimited Leaders group, spoke about how a global learning crisis threatened to undermine long-term prospects for development and social cohesion even before COVID-19, in particular in conflict-affected settings.
-“Now that crisis is multiplying, coupled with massive increases in poverty and unemployment," Mr. Guterres noted.

 “The world cannot afford a lost generation of youth, their lives set back by COVID-19 and their voices stifled by a lack of participation.”